groovy-tutorial/groovy-tutorial/book/parts/03_Operators/70_StringOperators.md

 # Repeat In-PlaceOperator

-This one appliese the mutliplier against the variable and stores the result back in the variable:
+This one applies the mutliplier against the variable and stores the result back in the variable:

 ```groovy
 def complaint = 'ow'